SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/graphical-apps/bgn-to-eur-converter/adding-controls.md

 ![](/assets/chapter-2-images/13.Currency-converter-03.png)

-We set the following settings of the format and the separate controls:
+We do the following settings of the format and the separate controls:

 |                                             Setting                                                 | Picture|
 |:-----------------------------------------------------------------------------------------------------:|:-----:|